Loading...

 But it's great to add adjectives in to add more detail.

-But sentences don't have to have it.
+But sentences don't have to have them.

-We can join those simple sentences together to create a compound sentence, because the two ideas are related to each other.
+We can join those simple sentences together to create a compound sentence because the two ideas are related to each other, they're both about Ada's appearance.

-We can use the joining word and to help us to do that.
+We can use the joining word "and" to help us to do that.

 "Ada Twist wears clear, plastic goggles.